Ali al-Hadi: Designation

 After the death of al-Jawad in 835, most of his followers acknowledged his son Ali as the next Imam.
 As with his father, Ali al-Hadi was still a minor when he succeeded to the imamate at the age of about seven.
 Thanks to the precedent of al-Jawad, however, the imamate of Ali was widely accepted without much demur, even though in both cases the inner circle of their predecessors must have played a visible role in consolidating their imamate.
 The only account about the succession of Ali al-Hadi is given by multiple sources, including al-Kafi, al-Irshad, and Bihar.
 By this account, the designation (nass) was orally delivered to one Abu al-Khayrani by al-Jawad, who thus appointed his son Ali as his successor.
 Wardrop identifies this person as Ahmad ibn Hammad al-Marwazi, who was close to al-Jawad, while elsewhere he is named as Khayran al-Khadim, a servant of al-Jawad.
 At any rate, Abu al-Khayrani then wrote to a few notable Imamite figures with the news of this designation, with instructions to open the letters if he died.
 The oral designation was also overheard by Ahmad ibn Muhammad ibn Isa, a reputable Imamite from Qom, who happened to be there to inquire about the health of al-Jawad.

+Ali al-Naqi calligraphy at the Prophet's Mosque in Medina.

 When al-Jawad died, Ahmad met with Muhammad ibn al-Faraj al-Rukhaji and ten other unnamed Imamite figures and listened to Abu al-Khayrani.
 Of these, Muhammad was a representative of al-Jawad, who came to the forefront after his death.
 Indeed, the meeting took place at Muhammad's house and it was him who invited Abu al-Khayrani to join them.
 At the meeting, the claim of Abu al-Khayrani was reluctantly corroborated by Ahmad, who said he preferred the honor to have gone to an Arab rather than a non-Arab (ajam).
 After some contemplation, the group accepted the imamate of Ali, the report concludes.
 More evidence is found in the will attributed to al-Jawad in Kitab al-Kafi, which stipulates that his son Ali would inherit from him and be responsible for his younger brother, Musa, and his sisters.
 For the Muslim jurist and academic Hossein Modarressi, the account of his succession suggests that the seniority of Ali over his brother was not sufficient and the Shia community had to be convinced that Ali was directly appointed by his father.
 A small group initially followed Musa as their imam but soon returned to Ali al-Hadi after Musa dissociated himself from them.